nmeissner-scottlogic/PropertyCross-NativeScript/README.md

 ##Introduction

-[NativeScript](https://www.nativescript.org/) is a framework to create cross platform native mobile apps using JavaScript.
+[NativeScript](https://www.nativescript.org/) is a framework to develop truly native apps for iOS and Android from a single code base of JavaScript or TypeScript, XML and CSS.
+NativeScript takes the cross-platform code and translates it into the language that the target platform speaks.
+Using the NativeScript/Angular2 bridge the features of NativeScript and Angular2 can be combined to write Angular2 components for mobile platforms.

 ##Building the Application